Published on

 Detachment allowed me to more readily deflect credit to more junior engineers and see them grow at an accelerated rate with increased visibility and responsibility, improving my teams in the process.

-Detachment allowed me to calmly communicate to my entire org that the project I built an entire team around and spent a year personally building was no longer the right investment for the company, and scrap it all, earning a reputation for honesty and humility in the process.
+Detachment allowed me to calmly communicate to the entire engineering org that the project I built a team around and spent a year personally building was no longer the right investment for the company, and scrap it all, earning a reputation for honesty and maturity in the process.

 Coming Full Circle